Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 # Dynamic Knowledge Models

-A Dynamic Knowledge Model (DKM) is a model representing a media of some knowledge you can interact with.
-A basic example of DKM is a digital image in very high resolution.
-While images are numerous in a paper textbook, your interaction with them are limited: you can't really zoom-in to discover additional details, may be using a magnifier but it's limited; in the contrary, with a digital image you can zoom-in and discover additional details.
+A Dynamic Knowledge Model (DKM) is a model representing a medium of knowledge that you can interact with.
+A basic example of a DKM is a digital image in very high resolution.
+While images are numerous in a paper textbook, your interaction with them is limited: you can't really zoom in to discover additional details—you might use a magnifier, but it remains limited.
+On the contrary, with a digital image, you can zoom in and discover additional details.

-A more elaborated example of a DKM, illustrating more precisely its model dimension, is a [DrGeo](http://gnu.org/s/dr-geo) geometric sketch.
-Described with a script, the user will insert it as an interactive view in her document, along handwritten notes.
-The user can then interact with the view, dragging objects to observe what is happening and discovering behavior to engage in new learning.
+A more elaborate example of a DKM, illustrating its model dimension more precisely, is a [DrGeo](http://gnu.org/s/dr-geo) geometric sketch.
+Described with a script, the user will insert it as an interactive view in their document, alongside handwritten notes.
+The user can then interact with the view, dragging objects to observe what is happening and discovering behaviors to engage in new learning.

-The model dimension in a given DKM is what makes it versatile, with one you can design a lot of different interactive contents.
-It relies on the facilities provided by Oriented Object Programming, as explained by [Adele Goldberg](https://youtu.be/IGNiH85PLVg?si=HpbUQNGj1SU6rfwj&t=860).
+The model dimension in a given DKM is what makes it versatile; with it, you can design a lot of different interactive content.
+It relies on the facilities provided by Object-Oriented Programming, as explained by [Adele Goldberg](https://youtu.be/IGNiH85PLVg?si=HpbUQNGj1SU6rfwj&t=860).
-Technically, all these views are [Cuis](http://cuis.st)' Morph instances representing a view of the underneath model.
-A Morph offer a common way to interact and to integrate it an end user document.
+Technically, all these views are [Cuis](http://cuis.st)' Morph instances representing a view of the underlying model.
+A Morph offers a common way to interact with it and to integrate it into an end-user document.

 # Examples

 ## Interactive geometry
-In this example, the model itself is an interactive geometry engine from which the user produces sketches with simple text scripts, thanks to a dedicated [DSL](https://www.sciencedirect.com/topics/computer-science/domain-specific-language) --- ***Domain Specific Language***.
+In this example, the model itself is an interactive geometry engine from which the user produces sketches with simple text scripts, thanks to a dedicated [DSL](https://www.sciencedirect.com/topics/computer-science/domain-specific-language) --- ***Domain-Specific Language***.

-The user edits the model in the script editor at the left and gets the resulting dynamic media at the right, ready to be inserted in the document.
+The user edits the model in the script editor on the left and gets the resulting dynamic media on the right, ready to be inserted into the document.

 <img src="./images/drgeo2.png" width=400 />

-Once edited and validated, the DKM view is updated in the user document.
+Once edited and validated, the DKM view is updated in the user's document.
 The user can then interact with this view.
-Below, it is an interactive geometry sketch where the user drags the objects and observes the behavior of the whole sketch:
+Below is an interactive geometry sketch where the user drags objects and observes the behavior of the whole sketch:

 <img src="./images/drgeo1.png" width=400 />

-At any time, the user is free to edit again a DKM script, to adjust its contents.
-With the pointer tool selected, hovering a border of a DKM view makes its halo icons to emerge; the right edit button opens the DKM script editor:
+At any time, the user is free to edit a DKM script again to adjust its content.
+With the pointer tool selected, hovering over a border of a DKM view makes its halo icons emerge; the right edit button opens the DKM script editor:

 <img src="./images/drgeo3.png" width=400 />

-Script and sketch can be complex.
-Here a randomized variation of the Sierpinski square:
+Scripts and sketches can be complex.
+Here is a randomized variation of the Sierpinski square:

 <img src="https://static.mamot.fr/media_attachments/files/112/570/486/116/968/458/original/d0bf0c17e4be5a98.png" alt="The script model and the resulting dynamic view" width=400 />